New Orleans in the American Civil War: New Orleans under Union Army

-Most notorious to city residents was Butler's General Order No. 28 of May 15, issued after some provocation: if any woman should insult or show contempt for any Federal officer or soldier, she shall be regarded and shall be held liable to be treated as a "woman of the town plying her avocation," a common prostitute.
+This order became notorious to the white secessionist residents.
+It was also repeated in the Lost Cause mythology in schools throughout the former confederacy.
+It stated that if any woman should insult or show contempt for any Federal officer or soldier, she shall be regarded and shall be held liable to be treated as a "woman of the town plying her avocation," a common prostitute.
 That order provoked storms of protests both in the North and the South as well as abroad, particularly in England and France.

-Among Butler's other controversial acts was the June hanging of William Mumford, a pro-Confederacy man who had torn down the US flag over the New Orleans Mint, against Union orders.
+Among Butler's other acts cited as controversial was the June hanging of William Mumford, a pro-Confederacy man who had torn down the US flag over the New Orleans Mint, against Union orders.
 He also imprisoned a large number of uncooperative citizens.
-However, Butler's administration had benefits to the city, which was kept both orderly and his massive cleanup efforts made it unusually healthy by 19th century standards.
+Despite these, Butler's administration had benefits to the city, which was kept both orderly and his massive cleanup efforts made it unusually healthy by 19th century standards.
 However, the international furor over Butler's acts helped fuel his removal from command of the Department of the Gulf on December 17, 1862.

 Maj.
 Gen. Nathaniel P. Banks later assumed command at New Orleans.
-Under Banks, relationships between the troops and citizens improved, but the scars left by Butler's regime lingered for decades.
+Under Banks, relationships between the troops and citizens improved, but the scars left by the Lost Cause's depiction of Butler's administration lingered for decades.
 Federal troops continued to occupy the city well after the war through the early part of Reconstruction.